 You may be able to prevent getting acute sinusitis.
 Here’s how:

 - Eat a healthy diet to keep your immune system strong.

 - Avoid cigarette smoke and other air pollutants.

-- Minimize your contact with people who have colds.
+- Minimize your contact with people who have acute respiratory or sinus infections.

 - Wash your hands often and before meals.

-- Use a humidifier in dry weather to keep your sinuses moist and healthy.
+- Use a humidifier in dry weather to help keep the air and your sinuses moist.

 - Treat allergies promptly.

-- Take decongestants when you have nasal congestion.
+- Take oral decongestant therapy when you have nasal congestion.